markstock/multistep/README.md

 This is a library and main routine for testing various multi-step and multi-stage forward integrators for ODEs.
-It performs a simulation of 100 bodies in three-dimensional gravitation using a wide range of time step sizes for the following integrators: Euler, Runge-Kutta 2nd and 4th order, Adams-Bashforth 2nd and 4th and 5th order, Standard Verlet, a higher-order Richardson-Verlet, and a method from Hamming's "Numerical Methods for Scientists and Engineers."
+It performs a simulation of 100 bodies in three-dimensional gravitation using a wide range of time step sizes for the following integrators: Euler, Runge-Kutta 2nd (two types) and 3rd and 4th order,
+Adams-Bashforth 2nd and 4th and 5th order, Standard Verlet,
+a higher-order Richardson-Verlet, and a method from Hamming's "Numerical Methods for Scientists and Engineers."